 The Anti-Gravity Complex used by student athletes from the Carrabassett Valley Academy is also available to residents and visitors as a shared resource.
 The AGC offers a variety of indoor recreation and physical conditioning options to include; a climbing wall, skateboard park, gymnastics, trampoline, weight room, pickleball and volleyball.
 For membership information and activity prices, click on the Town of Carrabassett Valley website then to the Anti Gravity Complex tab.

 Sugarloaf Mountain Resort via it’s official website; sugarloaf.com keeps everyone in touch with all that’s going on in-and-around the mountain.
 A weekly newsletter is available free to email in-boxes which provides news and information for the Sugarloafer, kids, and everyone in the family.
 A link to community.sugarloaf.com offered by the mountain allows Sugarloafers to connect, share and keep in touch.

 Western Maine Community Action in E. Wilton, administers a program for eligible elder homeowners age 60+ living in Franklin County to assist seniors to remain in their own homes, as long as they are able to do so.
 For more information on the program known as Keeping Seniors Home, contact WMCA at 207-645-3764 or 1-800-645-9636, or email them at KeepingSeniorsHome@wmca.org.

 NorthStar Emergency Services, the greater Franklin County ambulance service with a base station in Carrabassett Valley, offers a community outreach program known as the House Call Program.
-The free program offers area residents an opportunity to schedule home visits by NorthStar EMTs for health screenings and home safety checks.
+The free program offers area residents an opportunity to schedule home visits by NorthStar EMTs for health screenings and home safety checks – but only after being prescribed by physician.
 Click on the link for program information, eligibility and referrals or call the Carrabassett Valley base station 207-235-2228 if interested.